Syllabus for NUR-732

 Written assignments should be submitted no later than the due date unless prior arrangements are made with the mentor and a new due date is established.
-If a student submits an assignment after the due date without having made arrangements with the mentor, a minimum of five points, (based on an assignment grading scale of 100 points), or 5% of the total points, will be deducted for each week, or part thereof, that the assignment is late.
-Discussion Board assignments must be done in the week they are due, or points will be forfeited.
+If a student submits an assignment after the due date without having made arrangements with the mentor, a minimum of five points (based on an assignment grading scale of 100 points) or 5% of the total points will be deducted for each week, or part thereof, that the assignment is late.
+Discussion forum assignments must be done in the week they are due or points will be forfeited.

 To succeed in this course, take the following first steps: